chanzuckerberg/single-cell-curation/schema/2.0.0/seurat_encoding.md

 All data submitted to the [cellxgene Data Portal](https://cellxgene.cziscience.com/) is automatically converted to a Seurat V3 object that can be loaded by the R package [Seurat](https://satijalab.org/seurat/).

-This document describes the Seurat encoding for the converted data.
-Readers should be familiar with the [schema](.schema.md).
+This document describes the Seurat encoding for the converted data. <mark>Readers should be familiar with the [schema](.schema.md). </mark>

 ## Encoding